Select Page

 The above three points cover the basics for preparing for your meeting.
 Below are some other helpful points to consider:

-• Find out where your MP stands on assisted suicide – It’s helpful to know where your MP stands on the issue ahead of the meeting so you can take this into account when speaking to them:
+• Find out where your MP currently stands on assisted suicide – It’s helpful to know where your MP has previously stood on the issue ahead of the meeting so you can take this into account when speaking to them:

 • You can easily find out how they have previously voted on assisted suicide on our Where Do They Stand voting record platform by clicking here.

-• You can find any previous statements they have made on the issue by searching on Google for their name + assisted dying eg if your MP is Fleur Andrerson, you would search Fleur Anderson MP + assisted dying
+• You can find any previous statements they have made on the issue by searching on Google for their name + assisted dying e.g. if your MP is Fleur Anderson, you would search Fleur Anderson MP + assisted dying

-• The wider issues with the Leadbeater assisted suicide Bill – Our MP briefing document covers the main problems with the Bill.
+• The wider issues with the new assisted suicide Bill – Our MP briefing document covers the main problems with the Bill.
 If you are looking to get a wider understanding of the many other issues with the Bill, we recommend checking out the dozens of articles we have published on our news service here.
-These articles cover a far wider range of issues that have surfaced as the Bill progressed.
+These articles cover a far wider range of issues that have surfaced as the previous and current Bill have progressed.

-• If you are looking for further detail, on our X (formerly Twitter) account, we have gone into much more depth on the problems with the Bill as it has progressed, especially with the live commentary that we produced during the Committee Stage of the Bill.
+• If you are looking for further detail, on our X (formerly Twitter) account, we have gone into much more depth on the problems with the new and near-identical previous Bill.

 • Specific expertise – If you have specific expertise – for example as a medical professional, legal expert or disability rights advocate – it’s really valuable to share that with your MP.
 Use your knowledge to explain why this Bill is so concerning, and why, based on that experience, you’re urging them to oppose it.